tsp1998/tsp-services-data/data/md/privacy-policy.md

     - We may use cookies and similar tracking technologies to enhance your browsing experience and gather information about how you use our website.
 You can set your browser to refuse cookies or to alert you when a cookie is being sent.
 However, certain features of our website may not function properly without cookies.

 10. Third-Party Links
     - Our website may include links to third-party websites or services.
 Please be aware that these external sites operate independently and have their own privacy policies and terms of use.
-TSPSoft is not responsible for the content, practices, or activities of any linked sites.
+TSPSoft Tech is not responsible for the content, practices, or activities of any linked sites.
 However, we are committed to maintaining the integrity of our site and value your feedback regarding these third-party sites.
 If you encounter any issues or have concerns about these links, please let us know.

 11. Children's Privacy
     - Our services are not intended for individuals under the age of 13.
 We do not knowingly collect personal information from children under this age.
 If you believe that we have inadvertently collected personal information from a child under 13, please contact us immediately.
 We will promptly take appropriate steps to delete such information from our records.